LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsection{Ablation Study}

-In this ablation study, we will try to replace AQORA's core components with other possible substitutes to test out the effectiveness of AQORA's design on ExtJOB.
-AQORA uses PPO as the default reinforcement learning algorithm, a TreeCNN architecture for both actor and critic and action networks, and an action space that includes CBO actions, leading actions (with only one allowed leaf node), and no-op actions.
-Learning is conducted through the curriculum process described in Sec.\ref{sec:curriculum}.
+In this ablation study, we will try to replace LQRS's core components with other possible substitutes to test out the effectiveness of LQRS's design on ExtJOB.
+We choose ExtJOB because it is relatively small, making experiments more convenient to run, yet it is still sufficient to reveal performance trends.
+LQRS uses PPO as the default reinforcement learning algorithm, a TreeCNN architecture for both actor and critic and action networks, and an action space that includes \textit{init} action, \textit{lead} action (with only one allowed leaf node), and \textit{no-op} action.
+Learning is conducted through the curriculum process described in Section~\ref{sec:curriculum}.